Deciding to go to couples therapy might feel like a monumental step in your relationship.

 When one partner has made up their mind that the relationship is ending, it is a difficult situation to change.
 Emotions run high; extreme tactics come into play.
 However, not all relationships work out.
 We might not want to admit that our coupledom is winding down, but the fact is, we all deserve love, and we don’t have to live in constant misery just because we can’t bear the thought of moving on.
 Couples therapy can help you determine whether or not there is something there worth saving.

-You are experiencing a significant life transition or will be in the new future.
+You are experiencing a significant life transition or will be in the near future.

 Significant life changes such as the loss of a job or changing jobs, a health crisis, a new child, loss of a child, parents, siblings, or loved ones – these are examples of setbacks that could have a significant effect on your personal relationship.
 Because these events are outside of your relationship, per se, you might not think of couples counseling as a way to deal with them.
 However, coming together in the face of crisis can make your bond stronger, helping you face whatever may come.